Meet The Team

 Welcome to EndoArmy,

-Endo began to affect my life not long after puberty began from their I battled every day to feel well and by the time I was in my twenties my revolving door of surgeries began from there.
+Endo began to affect my life not long after puberty began.
+From there I battled every day to feel well and by the time I was in my twenties my revolving door of surgeries began.
 All the while, many times, I had to deal with doctors who were willing to diagnose me with everything but endometriosis.
 I fought, I prayed and still was left looking for hope and a listening ear.

 Karen Scoggins (Co-Founder)

 Think: Mary Poppins meets Rosie the Riveter.
-A duffle bag full of questionable humour, warm smiles, tough love, free-from food, the odd power tool, a bit of woo, strategical thinking, and heat pads.
+A duffle bag full of questionable humor, warm smiles, tough love, free-from food, the odd power tool, a bit of woo, strategical thinking, and heat pads.

-In realizing that things just haven’t changed much across the decades she’s now suffered she is drawing on her business experience and grit, pulling up her big pants, and making it her mission to launch a more effective information sharing platform through EndoGate™ as soon as humanly possible.
+In realizing that things haven’t changed much in the decades she’s been suffering from endo, she is drawing on her business experience and grit, pulling up her big pants, and making it her mission to launch a more effective information sharing platform through EndoGate™ as soon as humanly possible.
 She is partnering with EndoArmy to move forward as a collaborative team to reach as many warriors as possible.

 Amy Melhuish (Partner)